 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect amiodarone injection?

 Many drugs can interact with amiodarone.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with amiodarone, especially:
+Tell your doctor about all medicines you use, especially:

 a diuretic or "water pill";